Jeff Pulaski, director

 Graduation Audit

 Students should have a graduation audit prior to the final two semesters before the student’s intended completion date.
-Appointments can be scheduled with an advisor in the School of Art, Design and Creative Industries.
-Especially if students have transfer credits, they should keep careful track of their general education and degree requirements to avoid unexpected problems surfacing as they approach their expected date of graduation.
+Appointments can be scheduled with an advisor in the College of Fine Arts Advising Center1.
+If students have transfer credits, they should keep careful track of their general education and degree requirements to avoid unexpected problems surfacing as they approach their expected date of graduation.

 1